leJBP/polymorphic_generator/README.md

 Concerning the key the value should be between 0 and 255.

-## TODO list

-There is still the file and auto option to implement

 ## Thanking

 This program is inspired from the Jonathan Salwan version which was written in C.